About Face: The Secrets of Emotionally Effective Advertising (Book Review)

 - narrative ads do only slightly better than testimonial ads, both of which suffer at times from emotional miscues involving either authenticity or sensitivity.

-If you want to ensure that your advertising will have greater emotional voltage, judging from the many insights provided above (and the practical example in the book), I am sure you will be interested to read About Face (you can buy it from Amazon, it costs 21.86$).
+If you want to ensure that your advertising will have greater emotional voltage, judging from the many insights provided above (and the practical example in the book), I am sure you will be interested to read About Face.
 The facts that are presented in this book are based on reliable books and research articles on neuromarketing and advertising.
 About Face has great fluency, as the chapters unveil and anticipate themselves one after another.
 Also, the author presents the information using a wide variety of advertising examples, in an narrative way that is particular for spoken language (you will believe that someone is speaking to you between the lines).